Medical Risk Bubbles

 During the pandemic, many people got a rare glimpse into the benefits of living in an ad hoc version of intentional community as a pandemic pod (i.e., bubbles or quaranteams).
 Some report missing the closeness after restrictions loosened up.
-Moving forward, for those who are still medically at risk because of an immune-compromised condition, the bubble is still relevant.
+Moving forward, for those who are still experiencing an immune-compromised condition, the medical risk bubble is still relevant.

 Tips on Creating Medical Safe Spaces